hwanggwu/driving_history/README.md

 Example input:

+'''
 Driver Dan
 Driver Lauren
 Driver Kumi
 Trip Dan 07:15 07:45 17.3
 Trip Dan 06:12 06:32 21.8
 Trip Lauren 12:01 13:16 42.0
+'''
 Expected output:
+'''
 Lauren: 42 miles @ 34 mph
 Dan: 39 miles @ 47 mph
 Kumi: 0 miles
+'''

-# Run the test
+# Run by the terminal

 All tests are located in the 'test' folder.
 Each test file leverages java files in src.
 Please execute 'java Testxxx' to run specific test.

 # Object Modeling

 At this time, we create two class to cover all required situations that the problem statement requires: Driver class and Trip class.
-They have aggreagation relationships: Trip class is a classifier as a part of or subordinate to Driver class.
-An aggregation is a special type of association in which objects are assembled or configured together to create a more complex object.
+They have aggreagation relationships: Trip class is a classifier as a part of or subordinate to Driver class, which means every object in Class Driver is associated with zero or more objects in Class Trip, and that every object in Class Trip is associated with exactly one object in Class Driver.
+The classes that will actually be programmed, the main objects, or the interactions between classes and objects will be shown on the class diagram (Figure 1.)

 # Running Tests